18F/domain-scan/README.md

 Because of `domain-scan`'s caching, all the results of an `inspect` scan will be saved in the `cache/inspect` folder, and probably does not need to be re-run for every single `ally` scan.
 <hr />

-### TODOs

-Some high-priority TODOs here:

-* **JSON output**.
-Refactor scanners to return a dict instead of a row.
-Have scanners specify both JSON-style field headers *and* CSV-style column headers in a 2-dimensional array.
-Use this to make it so JSON and CSV can both be serialized with appropriate fields and in the right order.
-Include JSON results in the `results/` dir.
-* **Handle network loss gracefully.** Right now, the scanner will assume that a domain is "down" if the network is down, and cache that.
-That makes trusting the results of a batch run iffy.
-I don't know the best way to distinguish between a domain being unreachable, and the network *making* the domain unreachable.
-* **Upgrade to site-inspector 3.x.** This repo depends on site-inspector 1.0.2, which is behind the times.
-But, site-inspector 3 needs more testing and work first. site-inspector 2 also is not backwards-compatible, in CLI syntax or in result format.

 ### Public domain